Deji69/Croupier/config/bingo/README.md

 - (Required) `ID` - A name which will be used to uniquely identify and refer to this area in bingo tile configs.
 - `Missions` - An array of mission name strings this area applies to.
 Omitting this or leaving it empty will cause the area to be used in all missions (which probably won't ever make sense and will result in extra unnecessary computation).
 Be sure each string matches the name of the mission as defined in the `config/missions/*.json` files.
-- `From` - The position of the corner of the bounding box to check.
+- `From` - An array of floating point values representing the X,Y,Z position of the corner of the bounding box to check.
 - `To` - Same as `From` but on the opposite corner.

 ## Group Configuration